President reviews energy supply measures amid Middle East conflict

 March 15, 2026 04:36 pm

-During the meeting, officials reviewed the disruptions to energy supply networks—including coal, gas, and fuel—caused by the conflict, as well as the measures already taken by relevant sectors to ensure an uninterrupted fuel supply.
-Possible alternative strategies to address these challenges were also discussed, the President’s Media Division stated.
+During the meeting, attention was drawn to the disruptions affecting energy supply networks, including coal, gas and oil, caused by the conflict in the Middle East.
+The measures already taken by relevant sectors to ensure an uninterrupted fuel supply, as well as proposed alternative options to address these challenges, were reviewed, the President’s Media Division stated.

 Disclaimer: All the comments will be moderated by the AD editorial.
 Abstain from posting comments that are obscene, defamatory or slanderous.
 Please avoid outside hyperlinks inside the comment and avoid typing all capitalized comments.
 Help us delete comments that do not follow these guidelines by flagging them(mouse over a comment and click the flag icon on the right side).
 Do use these forums to voice your opinions and create healthy discourse.